Skip to main content

 Why Avoid PF Withdrawal Before 5 Years?

-It is better to avoid withdrawing PF before completing 5 years of service because you may lose tax benefits under Section 80C.
-Also, if you withdraw more than ₹50,000 before 5 years, a 10% TDS may be deducted.
-To avoid TDS, you can submit Form 15G or 15H.
+• It is better to avoid withdrawing PF before 5 years of continuous service because you may lose the tax benefits you already got under Section 80C, and the withdrawn amount can become taxable income.

 EPFO Grievance Redressal Process